-Locate the unit in an area that provides minimum clearance to all service access panels.
-Consider all additional clearances needed for water connections, electrical connections, duct connections and sufficient return airflow.
+Locate the unit in an area that meets minimum clearance requirements for all service access panels Consider all additional clearances needed for water connections, electrical connections, duct connections and sufficient return airflow.

 These units are for indoor installation ONLY!

 DO NOT locate unit in areas subject to freezing temperatures or where high humidity levels could cause cabinet condensation.